jack-butler/TrapCam/README.md

 WiringPi toolset into a WiringPi directory in your $HOME directory.
 Move into the WiringPi directory ("cd WiringPi/"), and run "./build" to compile the WiringPi tools.

-To control rPi's duty cycle, we'll use the WittyPi 2 HAT, but first we need to install the WittyPi software.
+To control rPi's duty cycle, we'll use the WittyPi 4 HAT, but first we need to install the WittyPi software.
 DO NOT ATTACH THE WITTY PI BEFORE INSTALLING THE SOFTWARE.
-Move back into $HOME, and run  "wget http://www.uugear.com/repo/WittyPi2/installWittyPi.sh" to download the installer.
-Run "sudo sh installWittyPi.sh" to install the software, and reboot yet again.
+Move back into $HOME, and run  "wget http://www.uugear.com/repo/WittyPi4/install.sh" to download the installer.
+Run "sudo sh install.sh" to install the software, and reboot yet again.
 Once the software is installed, you can power off the rPi and attach the WittyPi.
-If you'd like, you can "sudo rm installWittyPi.sh" to keep your $HOME directory clean.
+If you'd like, you can "sudo rm install.sh" to keep your $HOME directory clean.

 Finally, you need to install the TrapCam software using git.
 Move into $HOME, and run